33 y.o. Eric Skripka awoke in a hospital bed…

-His head was still fuzzy, but he recalled that he “had to do something” to protect the woman being mercilessly beaten in the street by a much larger, stronger man.
+His head was still fuzzy and his memory unclear, but he did recall that he “had to do something“ to protect the woman being mercilessly beaten in the street by a much larger, stronger man.

 When (And HOW) To Defend A Total Stranger From A Street-Fight Beating!

-It all began around 7pm on a Saturday night in St. Paul, MN…
+It was 7pm on a Saturday night in St. Paul, MN…

-As Eric prepared to exit the stopped, a man at the front of the passengers, later identified as Brian Howard, suddenly, and viciously, struck his girlfriend and then forced her off the bus.
+One of the passengers, later identified as Brian Howard, viciously struck his girlfriend, forcing her off the bus.